Hawk's Nest Road

-Hawk's Nest Road is the name of a fantastic, winding piece of asphalt located outside Port Jervis, in southern New York, in USA.
+Hawk's Nest Road is the name of a fantastic, winding piece of asphalt located in the US state of New York.
 It’s a curvy, cliffside stretch of road along the Delaware River with breathtaking views.

 Where does Hawk's Nest Road start and end?

-Part of the Scenic Upper Delaware Byway, the road is totally paved.
-It’s a snake-like route along the Delaware River with stunning views.
-The road (New York State Route 97) is 112km (69.5 miles) long, running from Port Jervis (a city at the confluence of the Neversink and Delaware rivers in western Orange County) to Hancock (a village in Delaware County).
+Part of the Scenic Upper Delaware Byway, the road is entirely paved.
+It’s a snake-like route along the Delaware River featuring stunning views.
+The road (New York State Route 97) is 112 km (69.5 miles) long, running from Port Jervis (a city at the confluence of the Neversink and Delaware rivers in western Orange County) to Hancock (a village in Delaware County).
 Most of the route follows a shoreline path along the river at roughly water level.
-The most famous part of the drive is a short curvy section with 9 turns known as Hawk's Nest.
-Running along the shoulder of the bluffs towering over the river valley, its name is derived from the birds of prey that nest in the area.
+The most famous part of the drive is a short curvy section with nine turns known as Hawk's Nest.

 When was Hawk's Nest Road built?

-Tucked away in Upstate New York, the curvy and picturesque road running alongside the side of several cliffs overlooking the Delaware River, was originally a one-lane dirt road built in 1859 and paved between 1931–1933.
+The curvy and picturesque road running alongside the side of several cliffs overlooking the Delaware River was originally a one-lane dirt road built in 1859 and paved between 1931 and 1933.
 The road takes its name from the Hawk’s Nest scenic location.

 Is Hawk's Nest Road dangerous?